-53. Prior to SDAP approval, Waste Management (360-674-3166) shall be contacted for information on implementing the solid waste/recycling storage requirements influenced by the service provider (e.g. dumpster size and location) for the project.
-The Applicant shall note access requirements of collection trucks.
-Documentation shall be provided from the solid waste/recycling service provider that its requirements for this project have been met.
+53. Prior to SDAP approval, Waste Management (360-674-3166) shall be contacted for information on implementing the solid waste/recycling storage requirements influenced by the service provider (e.g. dumpster size and access requirements of collection trucks. waste/recycling service provider that its requirements for this project have been met.